Skip to Main Content

 "The All of Us Research Program is inviting one million people across the U.S. to help build one of the most diverse health databases in history.
 We welcome participants from all backgrounds.
 Researchers will use the data to learn how our biology, lifestyle, and environment affect health.
 This may one day help them find ways to treat and prevent disease."

-These introductory workshops will introduce you to types of data available through the Workbench (survey, FitBIt, electronic health record, genetics, etc.), and how to set up an account and the tiers of data available.
-A recording of this workshop will be available after October 25.
+This recording of the Introductory Workshop will introduce you to types of data available through the Workbench (survey, FitBIt, electronic health record, genetics, etc.), and how to set up an account and the tiers of data available.

 We will also be holding 2 workshops that focus on setting up a cohort and doing basic analysis with R in the Researcher Workbench.
 These workshops will be held in person in the Library and will not be recorded.